day8/re-frame-template/README.md

 ### Open Trace Window (if using +trace):

 To use `re-frame-trace` for debugging your app:
-  1. click on the application, minimal through it is, to give it "input focus" (you want to be sure that any key presses are going to your new app)
+  1. click on the application, minimal through it is, to give it "input<project-name> focus" (you want to be sure that any key presses are going to your new app)
   2. press `Ctrl-H` and you should see `re-frame-trace` appear on the right side of the window

 Sometimes achieving Step 1 on a really simple app - one without widgets - can be fiddly,